Shocked-Pikachu/Mkdocs-hello/docs/Courses/Introduction to Finance/Introduction to Finance.en.md

 ### Simple Illustration of CDO-Squared

-The junior tranches default at a 19% rate (which is high), but if we **combine the junior tranches into another CDO**, then the senior tranche of the second-round CDO defaults with probability 3.6% (which is much lower) - CDO-squared (CDO^2^)
+The junior tranches default at a 19% rate (which is high), but if we **combine the junior tranches into another CDO**, then the senior tranche of the second-round CDO defaults with probability 3.6% (which is much lower) - [CDO-squared](https://www.investopedia.com/terms/c/cdo2.asp) (CDO$^2$)

 Note that the same issue with correlation applies yet again